delomast/microTyper/README.md

 ### The position file

 The position file gives information about the SNPs within each locus.
+It is fairly straightforward to create from a VCF file containing your target SNPs.
 It is a tab-delimited file with a REQUIRED header row (actual text in header row is not important).
 Each line defines a SNP.
 The columns are, in order,
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Locus